arbor-sim/arbor/doc/python.rst

 Calling ``arbor.config()`` returns a dictionary with information about the Arbor installation.
 This can be used to check that Arbor supports features that you require to run your model, or even to dynamically decide how to run a model.
-To run single cell models like the one introduced here we don't need parallelism like that provided by MPI or GPUs, so the ``'mpi'`` and ``'gpu'`` fields can be ``False``.
+Single cell models like the one introduced here we do not require parallelism like that provided by MPI or GPUs, so the ``'mpi'`` and ``'gpu'`` fields can be ``False``.

 Performance